 Wet Weather Percolation & Groundwater Testing

-Wet Weather Percolation and Groundwater Testing is CLOSED for the 2016-2017 season.
+Wet Weather Percolation and Groundwater Testing Has Not Yet Opened for the 2017-2018 season.

 In order to protect the County's groundwater from pollutants from septic systems, the County of Sonoma Onsite Wastewater Treatment Systems (OWTS) Regulations and Technical Standards requires that wet weather groundwater table determinations be conducted when each of the following situations are true for a property:

 - Installation of new or replacement septic systems.